Thomas-Chabot/markov-chain-nlg/README.md

   Arguments:

-  maxLength: The maximum number of words to be generated.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;maxLength: The maximum number of words to be generated.
 This is an upper bound & the result may be shorter than this.

   Returns: A string representing the sequence of words that was generated.